timmybird/match-list-change-detector-1/CONTRIBUTING.md

    - Squash and merge feature branches
    - Use merge commits for release branches
    - Delete branches after merging

+5. **Completing the Issue**:
+   - After your PR is merged, close the related issue if it wasn't automatically closed
+   - Add a final comment summarizing the changes made
+   - Update any related documentation or issues

 ## Coding Standards